-Happy New Year!
-With all of the craziness in our lives in the last 3 months of 2019 (we sold our condo, bought a new home, moved AND had a second baby!), I’m so glad to be back in the swing of things finally, and excited about sharing this sweet potato soup!
+Sweet Potato, Bacon and Kale Soup is such a fun addition for the New Year.
+With all of the craziness in our lives in the last 3 months of 2019 (we sold our condo, bought a new home, moved AND had a second baby!), I’m so glad to be back in the swing of things finally, and excited about sharing this sweet potato, bacon and kale soup!

 It’s a chilly day here in Atlanta, so it’s the perfect day to share this yummy soup with all of you: Indian-Inspired Sweet Potato, Bacon & Kale Soup.
 This delicious dairy free and gluten free dish is not only quick and easy to prepare, but it’s also amazing as leftovers.

 This dish can also be Whole30 and Paleo compliant, which means I feel even better about us pigging out on this.
 Vegetarian or vegan?
 Just take out the bacon!
 This Indian Inspired Sweet Potato, Bacon & Kale Soup is still absolutely delicious without the bacon.

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.

 - 5–6 slices bacon (or real bacon bits if you’re crunched for time!
 Be sure whatever you choose is sugar free if you want this to be Whole 30 compliant)

 - 2 tbsp butter (or coconut oil for completely dairy free)

 - 3 cups of chicken or vegetable broth